PEGI shows age limits in games

 PEGI sets recommended age limits for computer games that can be purchased physically in stores as well as games that can be downloaded.

-Parents do not turn criminals if they break the age limits, but the Barnevakten recommends that for the benefit of the child, the limits should be observed.
+Parents do not turn criminals if they break the age limits, but Kids and Media recommends that for the benefit of the child, the limits should be observed.

-Let us first show what the symbols mean (simplified by Barnevakten):
+Let us first show what the symbols mean (simplified by Barnevakten Kids and Media):

 PEGI age marking for games

 Suitable for all age groups.
 No sounds or images that could scare young children.
-Very mild comic book violence in a comic context.
+May contain very mild cartoon violence in a comic context.
 No rough language.
-The child should not be able to relate the figures on the screen to the figures from real life, they should only be fantasy figures.

 Violence or sex is shown as it would have been in real life.
-Lots of rough language.
-The story may include gambling, drug use or depictions of crime.
+Lots of rough languages.
+The story may include gambling, drug use, or depictions of crime.

-«Unmotivated» killings, violence against the defenceless or a positive view of drug use, as well as graphics close to reality.
+«Unmotivated» killings, violence against the defenseless, or a positive view of drug use, as well as graphics very similar to reality.

 In addition to the age limits, PEGI equips the games with various warnings: